szy-kenn/yet-another-wordle-clone/README.md

 #### Fixed

 - Initializes the size of the guess distribution graph to only fit the content
-- Repeating letter evaluation will now only be evaluated once if there is only a single letter in the word, the remaining letters will be evaluated as incorrect
+- Repeating letter evaluation will now only be evaluated once if there is only a single letter existing in the word, the remaining letters will be evaluated as incorrect